 Figure 4.13.3.3-1: MO SMS over NAS

-1. UE performs domain selection for UE originating SMS as defined in TS 23.221 [x] if SMS delivery via non 3GPP access is allowed and possible.
-If an UE under CM_IDLE mode is going to send uplink SMS message, then UE and network perform the UE triggered Service Request procedure firstly as defined in clause 4.2.3.2 to establish a NAS signaling connection to AMF.
+1. The UE performs domain selection for UE originating SMS as defined in TS 23.221 [x] if SMS delivery via non 3GPP access is allowed and possible.
+If an UE under CM_IDLE state is going to send uplink SMS message, then UE and network perform the UE triggered Service Request procedure firstly as defined in clause 4.2.3.2 to establish a NAS signaling connection to AMF.
+If UE is in CM-CONNECTED state, the UE triggered Service Request procedure in CM-IDLE state is skipped.

 Editor's note: TS 23.221 clause 7.2c needs to be updated with appropriate domain selection policy for MO SMS via 3GPP and non-3GPP access.

 2a.
 The UE builds the SMS message to be sent as defined in TS 23.040 [7] (i.e. the SMS message consists of CP-DATA/RP-DATA/TPDU/SMS-SUBMIT parts).
 The SMS message is encapsulated in an NAS message with an indication indicating that the NAS message is for SMS transporting.
-The UE send the NAS message to the AMF.
+The UE sends the NAS message to the AMF.

 2b.
-The AMF forwards the SMS message and SUPI to the SMSF serving the UE over N20 message by invoking Nsmsf_SMService_UplinkSMS service operation to permit the SMSF to create an accurate charging record, the AMF adds the IMEISV, the local time zone, and the UE's current TAI and x-CGI.
+The AMF forwards the SMS message and SUPI to the SMSF serving the UE over N20 message by invoking Nsmsf_SMService_UplinkSMS service operation.
+In order to permit the SMSF to create an accurate charging record, the AMF adds the IMEISV, the local time zone, and the UE's current TAI and x-CGI.

 2c.
-The SMSF invokes Namf_Communication_N1MessageTransfer service operation to forward SMS ack message to AMF.
+The SMSF invokes Namf_Communication_N1 N2MessageTransfer service operation to forward SMS ack message to AMF.

 2d.
 The AMF forwards the SMS ack message from the SMSF to the UE using downlink unit data message.